dentremor/Software-Defined-Infrastrucure/doku.md

 ### LDAP authentication

-For this exercises we use our user "daniel" from 2.2.9 LDAP based user login.
+For these exercises we use our user "daniel" from 2.2.9 LDAP based user login.

 To use LDAP with Apache Web Server, we need to enable the module `authnz_ldap`: